What is the Laboratory?

 We are currently preparing for the arrival of the 5G network.
 5G promises impressive output, the capacity to manage a large number of connected objects, and instantaneous response times.

-Applications for the IoT are already appearing in several specialized markets.
+Applications for the Internet of Things are already appearing in several specialized markets.
 Many automobile companies are already offering connected cars.
 Other smart solutions and services, such as connected factories and smart agriculture, are still in their planning stages.